Certificates and Training

 - One (1) letter of support (academic or employment).

-- A statement of your career goals (5-page limit) addressing how the certificate/specialized studies program will aid in your accomplishing your goals.
+- A statement of your career goals (5-page limit) addressing how the certificate/specialized studies program will aid in accomplishing your goals.

 - A copy of your updated resume.